wavefrontHQ/docs/pages/doc/wavefront_prometheus.md

 summary: Run PromQL queries in the Wavefront Query Editor
 ---

-Starting with release 2020-26.x, Wavefront has supported PromQL queries.
-With the 2021-17.x release, we add admin-level organization settings and a query line GUI that includes a translation option.
+Wavefront supports both PromQL and WQL (Wavefront Query Language) queries.
+The Query Editor includes admin-level organization settings for enabling PromQL and a query line GUI that includes a translation option.

 * Administrators have control over user defaults:
   - On the Organization Settings page (New User Defaults) administrators can enable users to write queries in PromQL.